Lang: enLang: el

 • insights on those fields of law (constitutional, civil, penal etc.) affecting the legal protection of works of art.

 The courses are taught exclusively in English.
-The academics teaching on the programme come from universities both abroad and in Greece.
+The academics teaching on the programme come from universities both abroad and in Greece and their expertise assists students get acquainted with theoretical, as well as practical art law and management issues.

 Key facts